Woodburn Hall, 210 | (812) 855-5662 | Send Email

 In conjunction with these interests, Professor Bielasiak teaches courses on Transitions to Democracy, Political Democratization, East European Politics, and Post- Communist Politics.
 Beyond this area, he is also involved in the study and teaching of 20th century genocides, offering courses on the Holocaust and Politics, The Politics of Genocide, and Political Tyranny.
 He has received several university and APSA awards for outstanding teaching

 Professor Bielasiak has served as Director of the Polish Studies Program here at IU, and as Associate Director of American Studies at the University of Warsaw.
 Most recently he held the Fulbright Distinguished Chair at the University of Warsaw.
-Professor Bielasiak is currently serving as Associate Chair and Director of Undergraduate Studies in Political Science.
+Professor Bielasiak served as Associate Chair and Director of Undergraduate Studies in Political Science.